sagb/alttab/INSTALL.md

 Binaries
 --------

-* In Debian _sid_, _buster_ or their Ubuntu derivatives, install alttab from the official repository:
+* In Debian or its derivatives, install alttab from the official repository:

     ```
     apt install alttab